UN Extends Haiti Mission for Another 12 Months After Peacekeeping Push Dropped

 0:00

 The 15 member countries on the U.N.
-Security Council have voted unanimously to renew each member state’s Multinational Security Support Mission (MSS) to Haiti for another 12 months, without changing the funding structure for the security forces.
+Security Council have voted unanimously to renew each member state’s Multinational Security Support (MSS) mission to Haiti for another 12 months, without changing the funding structure for the security forces.

-Haiti has called for the MSS to be transformed into a peacekeeping operation to boost its capabilities and secure more stable funding, a proposal the United States and Ecuador were helping to lead on behalf of Haiti, which is not a member of the council.
+Haiti has called for the MSS mission to be transformed into a peacekeeping operation to boost its capabilities and secure more stable funding, a proposal that the United States and Ecuador were helping to lead on behalf of Haiti, which is not a member of the council.

-“Today’s unanimous adoption builds on the recent announcement of new U.N. sanctions listings, and we encourage the Haiti Sanctions Committee to take further steps to hold accountable those responsible for fueling gang violence,” Thomas-Greenfield said.
+“Today’s unanimous adoption builds on the recent announcement of new U.N. sanctions listings, and we encourage the Haiti Sanctions Committee to take further steps to hold accountable those responsible for fueling gang violence,” she said.

-The new resolution extends the current mandate of the MSS mission, as provided for in Resolution 2699 (2023), to include robust language and clear provisions on human rights, sexual and gender-based violence, oversight, accountability, and the protection of children.
+The new resolution extends the current mandate of the MSS mission, as provided for in Resolution 2699 (2023), to include robust language and clear provisions on human rights, sex- and gender-based violence, oversight, accountability, and the protection of children.
 It also has provisions for a review after nine months.

 More Support for MSS Mission Needed